bbuchfink/deepclust-data/main-benchmark/README.md

 - MMseqs2
 - DIAMOND
-- FLSHclust: The code can be downloaded at https://zenodo.org/records/8371343 The `CODE.zip` archive is assumed to be extracted in $HOME.
+- FLSHclust: The code can be downloaded at https://zenodo.org/records/8371343.
+  The `CODE.zip` archive is assumed to be extracted in `$HOME`.
 All dependencies are expected to be installed (see FLSHclust readme).
 - clusteval
 - seqtk